Open enrollment takes place May 1 to May 29, 2026

 If you decide to keep your current plans, you don’t need to take action.
 You are not required to complete any forms to continue your current coverage.

-If you are making changes, submit changes through the EUTF Member self-service portal or complete and submit the EC-1 enrollment form, or EC-1H for those enrolled in HSTA VB plans.
-Submit your completed form and supporting documents to your employer’s open enrollment designee by May 30, 2025 for changes to be effective July 1, 2025.
+If you are making changes, submit them through the EUTF Member self-service portal, or complete and submit the EC-1 enrollment form or the EC-1H for those enrolled in HSTA VB plans.
+Submit your completed form and supporting documents to your employer’s open enrollment designee by May 29, 2026 for changes to be effective July 1, 2026.
 Please do not submit changes through both the Member self-service portal AND hard copy EC-1/EC-1H form.

-Effective July 1, 2025, dependent children ages 19-25 will be eligible to enroll in EUTF dental and vision coverage through age 25, regardless of student or marital status, and they do not need to live with the employee.
-Open Enrollment is your opportunity to enroll or re-enroll your child.
+Dependent children ages 19-25 are eligible to enroll in EUTF active dental and vision coverage through age 25, regardless of student or marital status, and they do not need to live with the employee.
+Open enrollment is your opportunity to enroll your child.

 Important dates